upunaprosk/lyon-nlp-connect.github.io/content/second-session.md

 We’re currently selecting topics for both parts, and we encourage you to join our Discord server to weigh in on the discussion.
 To receive a link to our Discord server, please fill out the form on the home page (if you haven’t already).

-You can also select the topics in the form.
+You can also select the preferred topics in the registration form below.

 ## Date and Location